mentalisttraceur/errnoname/README.md

 you want, and design suggestions - the `errnoname` function is a good minimal foundation, but there might be other features or performance optimizations worth doing.

-And finally, this can be more than a C library - let's expand it to every language that needs it!